smastrom/vue-use-fixed-header/README.md

 ## Usage

 Pass your header's template ref to `useFixedHeader`.
-Then style your header as you would normally do.
+Then style it as you normally would.
 That's it.

 ```vue
 <script setup>